 BMW 1 Series

-It’s well known that mooching around the city can be laborious.
-Especially in traffic.
-But the BMW 1 Series goes some way in challenging that stereotype.
+It’s well known that mooching around the city can be laborious, especially in stop-start traffic, but the BMW 1 Series goes some way in challenging that perception.

 It takes away the dullness with its punchy powertrain – right across the range – and more than enough room to remain comfortable.